breakahorn/EasyRef/README.md

     # Navigate to the backend directory
     cd backend

+    # Install uv once (if you don't have it yet)
+    python -m pip install --upgrade uv

-    # Create and activate a virtual environment (recommended)
+    # Create the virtual environment and install dependencies from pyproject.toml
-    python -m venv .venv
+    uv venv
-    # On Windows
-    .venv\Scripts\activate
-    # On macOS/Linux
-    source .venv/bin/activate

-    # Install Python dependencies
-    pip install -r requirements.txt  # You may need to create this file first from imports
+    uv sync

-    # Run the backend server
+    # Run the backend server (uv will auto-activate the venv for the command)
-    uvicorn main:app --reload
+    uv run uvicorn main:app --reload
     ```
     The API will be running at `http://127.0.0.1:8000`.